manasa-arun/python/content/en/Tips/python-create-list-with-numbers-between-2-values.md

 7 added 2 next value 9
 9 added 2 next value 11 but in output 11 is not displayed why because upper limit is 10 only.

-like this we can easily create a list in python with two values.
+like this we can easily create a list in Python with two values.

 **Example**